 - Contact high school counselors and scholarship foundations particular to your high school area.

-The Scholarship Office commonly uses to make scholarship selections (one or more):
+The Scholarship Office commonly uses the following information to select scholarship recipients:

 - Financial need (requiring completion of the FAFSA form)